adithyabsk/datastructures/docs/heap.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/c/c4/Max-Heap-new.svg" width="50%" alt="Max Heap">
 <!-- markdownlint-restore -->

+Note that a [fibonacci heap](https://en.wikipedia.org/wiki/Fibonacci_heap) has a better _amortized_ runtime complexity on insert and decrease-key.

 ## Implementation

 For ease of implementation, the binary heap is usually constructed as an _almost